 Hi there!
-Thanks for being interested in knowing a little bit more about me.
+Thanks for wanting to learn more about me.
 I'm Megan Jeffery, and I'm a Rhode Island School of Design (RISD) graduate, with a BFA in Illustration.
 I'm a freelance children's illustrator with a special focus on educational materials.
 My illustrations run the gamut from traditionally-created to digitally-created, with stops in-between.

 I also work 3-dimensionally in a variety of media including fiber, fabrics and clay.
 I design and make miniatures, toys, puppets, and items for the home.
 I've sold my work at craft shows and in online and "brick & mortar" shops.
 My miniatures and finger puppets have been on display at Providence Children's Museum for the exhibits "Arabian Nights" and "I Live in a Small Town"; at Bear & Bird Gallery in the group show, "Stitch Wars Strikes Back!"; at the Florence Griswold Museum's "Wee Faerie Village in the Land of Oz" and "Wee Faerie Village in a Steampunk'd Wonderland".

 My love of puppets would not be kept confined to finger puppets, so I've attended the O'Neill National Puppetry Conference, learning about hand puppet manipulation and marionette construction & manipulation.

 By way of explanation about my blog's name, "Beetlegrass" was the name of the dressertop village that I had when I was a kid.
 The town was started with only one citizen, Fribbie.
 He was soon joined by his wife, Fibbie, and their son Furbie (are you sensing a trend here?).
 I've always liked creating characters, and I've always liked paying homage to younger-me.
 That's why the finger puppet characters I create now are branded under the name "Beetlegrass", and why you see some of these characters in the sidebars of this blog.
 They're there to continue to create that feeling of a small town, and of ongoing stories -- just like I did when I was a kid!

 Thank you for visiting my blog!
 I look forward to getting to know YOU through your comments and our interactions. - Megan.